 Overview

-The proposed Project that the Department of Water Resources (DWR) is analyzing in the forthcoming Draft Environmental Impact Report (EIR) is the Bethany Reservoir Alignment.
-It consists of a 6,000 cubic feet per second conveyance facility constructed on an eastern alignment roughly parallel to Interstate 5 to a site south of the Byron Highway, adjacent to the existing Bethany Reservoir.
-The proposed Delta Conveyance Project is very different from the State’s previous proposals.
+The Project that the Department of Water Resources (DWR) analyzed in the Environmental Impact Report (EIR) is the Bethany Reservoir Alignment.
+It consists of two 3,000 cubic feet per second conveyance facilities constructed on an eastern alignment roughly parallel to Interstate 5 to a site south of the Byron Highway, adjacent to the existing Bethany Reservoir.
+The Delta Conveyance Project is very different from the State’s previous proposals.
 The project has been downsized, refined, rerouted, and redesigned.
+See a comparison here.

-If the project is approved following the environmental review process, only one alignment utilizing one tunnel will be selected.
-For more detailed information on proposed facility locations, site plans, construction site photos and proposed routes for construction traffic:
+For more detailed information on facility locations, site plans, construction site photos and proposed routes for construction traffic:

 NOTE: Maps are for discussion purposes only and are subject to change.
 They do not represent a decision by the DCA or DWR.
 Final decisions about the project will be made by DWR and will NOT be made until the concluding stages of the California Environmental Quality Act process.